 Insurance Coverage for Rideshare Drivers

 If an Uber or Lyft driver hits you, and they were deemed at fault for the accident, the rideshare company’s insurance may cover your damages.
-However, this depends on their status at the time of the collision.
+However, this depends on the driver’s status at the time of the collision.

-Both Uber and Lyft provide insurance to rideshare drivers while they are actively working.
+Both Uber and Lyft provide insurance to rideshare drivers who are actively working.
 The coverage is similar for both services.
-However, the value of coverage differs for drivers who are waiting for a request with the rideshare app on and drivers who are actively picking up or driving passengers.
+However, the coverage value differs for drivers who are waiting for a request with the rideshare app on and drivers who are actively picking up or driving passengers.

 If the rideshare driver was offline and not driving for Lyft or Uber when the accident happened, you will need to look to their personal insurance for coverage.